hubmapconsortium/asct-b-generator/README.md

 1. The user needs to know how many levels for the anatomical structures or at least an over estimate of the number of levels.
 2. The program doesn't insert a header line in the output file.
-3. Biomarkers and references can only be applied to the lowest level of anatomical structures or to cell types.
-We don't currently allow anatomical structures to be assigned biomarkers or references if the anatomical structure has lower level structures or has been assigned cell types.